-Performance outcomes Acceptable outcomes Response PO32 Development does not impede delivery of a future state-controlled road.
+Performance outcomes Acceptable outcomes PO32 Development does not impede delivery of a future state-controlled road.
 AO32.1 Development is not located in a future state-controlled road.
 OR N/A AO32.2 Development is sited and designed so that permanent buildings, structures, infrastructure, services or utilities are not located in a future state-controlled road.
-N/A OR all of the following acceptable outcomes apply: N/A AO32.3 Structures and infrastructure located in a future state-controlled road are able to be readily relocated or removed without materially affecting the viability or functionality of the development.
+OR all of the following acceptable outcomes apply: AO32.3 Structures and infrastructure located in a future state-controlled road are able to be readily relocated or removed without materially affecting the viability or functionality of the development.
 AND AO32.4 Development does not involve filling and excavation of, or material changes to, a future state-controlled road.
-AND N/A AO32.5 Land is able to be reinstated to the pre- development condition at the completion of the use.
-N/A PO33 Vehicular access to a future state- controlled road is located and designed to not create a safety hazard for users of a future state- AO33.1 Development does not require new or changed access between the premises and a future state-controlled road.
-N/A
+AND AO32.5 Land is able to be reinstated to the predevelopment condition at the completion of the use.
+PO33 Vehicular access to a future state-controlled road is located and designed to not create a safety hazard for users of a future state-controlled road or AO33.1 Development does not require new or changed access between the premises and a future state-controlled road.
+N/A result in a worsening of operating conditions on a future state-controlled road.
+AND